Teen rescued after using TikTok gestures to signal she was in danger - NewsBreak

 While investigators made their way to the scene, the caller followed behind the Toyota to give updates on where they were going.

-Investigators pulled the vehicle over and learned that the 16-year-old passenger was reported missing out of Asheville, North Carolina, by her parents on Tuesday.8 dead, several injured at Astroworld Festival in Houston
+Investigators pulled the vehicle over and learned that the 16-year-old passenger was reported missing out of Asheville, North Carolina, by her parents on Tuesday.

 Through the investigation, they learned that the teen traveled with the driver, 61-year-old James Herbert Brick, of Cherokee, North Carolina, to Ohio, where Brick had relatives.